 Once you’re fired, your most urgent concern might be whether or not your workers’ compensation benefits will end, too.
 Fortunately, the answer is no. You’ll still be able to receive your benefits until you’ve recovered, or until you’ve reached maximum medical improvement.

 We’re Here to Help

 Recovering from a personal injury at the same as filing a claim can be incredibly stressful.
-You can trust our personal injury attorneys at Price, Petho & Associates P.L.L.C. to help out by representing your legal interests.
+You can trust our personal injury attorneys at Price, Petho & Anderson P.L.L.C. to help out by representing your legal interests.
 You deserve to be fully compensated for what you’re going through, which is why we can build a strong case and advocate aggressively for you.
 Those at fault should be paying for your medical bills and lost wages – not you.
 And if your employer fires you while you’re on workers’ compensation, our team can also examine the situation to determine if they’ve wrongly let you go.